Skip to main content

 Human judgment, cryptographic guarantees

 Not all disputes can be solved by code alone.
 Justly introduces human judgment where it matters, but enforces outcomes with smart contracts.
-Jurors are economically incentivized to act honestly, and rulings are executed automatically—without intermediaries.
+Jurors are economically incentivized to act honestly, and rulings are finalized automatically without intermediaries.
 This creates a system that combines:

 • game theory,